Strong interactions in air showers: Introduction

-The paper is organised as follows.
+The rest of the paper is organised as follows.
 In section \ref{sec:dewsb} we recall those details about \DEWSB~we need in order to proceed with our analysis.
 Thereafter, in section \ref{sec:main} we describe in detail the effect of \DEWSB~expected for the interaction of hadronic cosmic-ray particles with air.
-In subsection \ref{sec:bsm}, we also allow for a component of the cosmic ray flux that is not made from standard model particles, but from particles that are associated with \DEWSB.
-In the second part of that subsection, we extend our considerations also to cases, where the air shower is initiated by such a particle existing in a halo around the Earth and which is struck by a cosmic-ray particle.
+In subsection \ref{sec:bsm}, we also allow for a component of the cosmic-ray flux that is not made from standard model particles, but from particles that are associated with \DEWSB.
+In the second part of that subsection, we extend our considerations also to cases, where the air shower is initiated by such a particle which is struck by a cosmic-ray particle.
 Finally, in Sect.~\ref{sec:sum} we summarise our findings.